thrishank/striver_assignment/README.md

 2. Create a page to sort the data
    - url/{user} to list all the submissions a user has made
    - url/{language} to list all the submissions made in a given language
+3. All the api keys and all the urls are hard coded they all should be in a .env file
+4. The Website is not mobile responsive should work on this.
+5. Dockerize the project